Cavities, broken teeth, infections, and missing teeth can all negatively impact your comfort, confidence, and overall

-This procedure can treat infected or painful teeth, allowing you to preserve your natural tooth and avoid an extraction and potential replacement.
+A treatment option for treating infected or painful teeth, allowing you to preserve your natural tooth and avoid an extraction and potential replacement.
 This is accomplished by removing infected or inflamed nerve tissue from inside the root of the tooth.
 We utilize ozone gas during our root canal procedures to enhance your treatment outcome.
 As with all treatment decisions, we will discuss the pros and cons of a root canal with you and assist you in deciding if it is in line with your health goals.

 Natural-looking composite resin fillings are superior to outdated silver amalgam fillings in every way.